Advertisement

 The most recent effort is a NOK 200 million (about $33 million) modernization of the combat system…

 Under this latest modernization, announced in January 2012, the Ula Class will receive an upgrade from Kongsberg’s MSI-90U to the Mk2 version.
 Kongsberg sees it as a continuation of on-going contracts for the class’ new Passive Sonar System and integrated Submarine Navigation System.
-They also see the upgrade as reference contract, and the term’s meaning to the firm was explained when their MSI-91 was picked for Italy’s U212A.
+They also see the upgrade as a reference contract, and the term’s exact meaning to the firm was explained when their MSI-91 was picked for Italy’s U212A.
 EVP Nils-Oddvar Hagen explained:

-“KONGSBERG has more than 35 years’ experience of delivering command and weapon control systems to Norwegian, German and Italian submarines…. a campaign conducted over several years to strengthen our position as a supplier of complete, integrated sonar and command and weapon control systems for submarines.
+“KONGSBERG has more than 35 years’ experience of delivering command and weapon control systems to Norwegian, German and Italian submarines… a campaign conducted over several years to strengthen our position as a supplier of complete, integrated sonar and command and weapon control systems for submarines.
 The world market includes a rather significant number of submarines that are or soon will be in need of life extension programmes.
 In this context, this is yet another valuable reference contract.”